THE IDEA

 Every system has delays built into it.
 You turn up the heating and the room doesn’t get warmer for twenty minutes.
 You hire someone and they don’t become productive for six months.
-You launch a strategy and it takes two years before you can tell whether it worked.
+You plant a tree and it takes a decade to give shade.

 Delays are the gap between an action and its effect.
 They’re everywhere, and they’re one of the biggest reasons people make poor decisions in complex systems.
 Not because people are foolish, but because the feedback they need to learn from arrives too late to connect to the thing that caused it.